primiano/perfetto-docs/docs/guides/memory.md

 it needs to be marked as profileable or debuggable in its manifest.
 See the [heapprofd documentation](/docs/recording/data-sources.md#heapprofd-targets) for more details on which applications can be targeted.

-`com.android.systemui` is marked as profileable on Android 11, so we use that as an example.

 ## dumpsys meminfo
 A good place to get started investigating memory usage of a process is